dreddsa5dies/automateGo/projects/09_01_renameDate/README.md

-## Реализация на Go проектов части II
+## Go implementation of Part II projects
-### Глава 9 "Управление файлами"
+### Chapter 9 "File Management"
-Учебный проект на страницах 264-269
+Study project on pages 264-269
-Программа переименовывает файлы, имена которых включают даты, указанные в американском формате (ММ-ДД-ГГГГ), приводя в соответствие с европейским форматом дат (ДД-ММ-ГГГГ)
+The program renames files whose names include dates specified in the American format (MM-DD-YYYY) to match the European date format (DD-MM-YYYY)